 - List of scrips available for pledging under MAS: The list of scrips available for pledging under MAS has about 850 stocks in it.
 This list is decided as per TradeSmart internal risk policies.
 It will be reviewed periodically and updated accordingly.

-- Charges: There shall be Rs 15 for pledging and Rs 15 for unpledging + GST charged per scrip on the day you place the request, irrespective of the quantity.
+- Charges: There shall charges of Rs 15 for pledging and Rs 15 for unpledging + GST for per scrip request plus GST, irrespective of the quantity.

 Ex: If you have pledged Reliance, ACC and SBI with any quantity on Monday, you will be charged Rs 45 (15*3) on Monday, exclusive of the GST.
 If you unpledge ACC and SBI on Friday then you will be charged Rs 30 (15*2) on Friday, exclusive of the GST.
 The pledge/unpledge charges will be debited from your ledger on the day you place the request.

 - Demat account: To avail MAS facility for your account, you should have a online demat account.